Donald N. Frey: Later career

 Frey left Ford in 1968, in part because of differences with fellow Ford executive Lee Iacocca, resigning to become president of General Cable Corporation.
 Environmental issues became Frey's focus, leading him to establish new copper recycling methods.

 In 1971, he was appointed chairman and CEO of Bell & Howell, replacing Peter G. Peterson who left to join the Nixon Administration, making "a sweeping transformation of a company still known for film, microfiche and microfilm, as the video era dawned."
 Frey made several strategic acquisitions at Bell & Howell, sold off businesses (e.g., the DeVry Institute of Technology, now DeVry University), and he pioneered moves into video cassettes for movies and CD-ROM information systems in the 1970s and 1980s.

-He was instrumental in promoting the first successful CD-ROM-based information system, designing the dealer auto parts catalog for General Motors, by David Gump, to be distributed to dealers on CD.
-Next they put GM's maintenance records on CD-ROM, and then maintenance records for Mercedes-Benz, producing a computer file for every Mercedes ever made.
+Frey was instrumental in promoting the first successful CD-ROM-based information system, designing the dealer auto parts catalog for General Motors, by David Gump, to be distributed to dealers on CD.
+Next, they put GM's maintenance records on CD-ROM, and then maintenance records for Mercedes-Benz, producing a computer file for every Mercedes ever made.

 He also became a member of the board of directors at 20th Century Fox during this time.
 He helped bring about the first high-volume integrated manufacture of video cassettes for the motion picture industry.
-Tapes had previously been made in real time, with hundreds of high school students changing out tapes, but when Bob Pfannkuch heard that DuPont started making tapes out of chromium dioxide instead of iron dioxide, Bell & Howell developed technology that could make a copy of a film in about a minute, cutting production time by over 99 percent.
+Tapes had previously been made in real-time, with hundreds of high school students changing out tapes, but when Bob Pfannkuch heard that DuPont started making tapes out of chromium dioxide instead of iron dioxide, Bell & Howell developed technology that could make a copy of a film in about a minute, cutting production time by over 99 percent.

 Frey retired from active executive industry management in 1988.
 Just as he was to retire Bell & Howell was bought out by the Robert M. Bass Group, headed by the wealthy Texas millionaire Robert Bass, proving serendipitous to Frey and the shareholders.
-With the buyout the shares in Bell & Howell stock went from $5 to $64 per share during his tenure.
+With the buyout the shares in Bell & Howell stock price went from $5 to $64 per share during his tenure.

-After Bell & Howell he became a professor and researcher at Northwestern University, in the Industrial Engineering and Management Sciences (IE/MS) Department.
+After Bell & Howell, he became a professor and researcher at Northwestern University, in the Industrial Engineering and Management Sciences (IE/MS) Department.